Yoga Teacher Insurances you have to know!

 Everyone.
 As a yoga teacher, you should know that many studios and gyms don’t have a policy that covers individual instructors.
 While a yoga studio’s insurance will usually provide some form of general liability coverage, it won’t cover you, the individual teacher.
 Many studios require that you have your own insurance policy, and if you teach at other locations occasionally (like at workshops and events), your own yoga teacher insurance coverage might also be required.

-Where Can I Get Insurance and What Does it Cost?
+Where Can I Get yoga Insurance and What Does a yoga teacher Insurance Cost?